 When will the Peugeot brand launch in the USA?

-Groupe PSA will introduce Peugeot in the U.S. market in 2023.
+Groupe PSA will introduce Peugeot in the United States in 2023.

 Which will be the first Peugeot model in the U.S. market?